 Proper application of Retinol is very important to receive maximum results.
 Begin by using the product every other evening and increase as you become familiar with how your skin reacts to the ingredient.
 Don’t layer retinols with other intense exfoliating ingredients, like glycolic acid, otherwise excessive exfoliation can cause irritation in the skin.
 Most importantly, only apply retinol products at night and follow with an SPF of 30+ during the day.
 If you happen to experience dryness, simply decrease the frequency of use.
 Retinols are safe, effective and highly recommended by skin care professionals around the globe, but accurate application is the key to seeing maximum results.

 The drier air of fall can cause concerns around the eyes to be more prominent.
 A decrease in moisture can make the appearance of fine lines more noticeable and dark circles can seem worse.
 Eye care is important all year, but if you’ve neglected your eyes – now is the time to incorporate it into your routine.

-Look for multitasking eye creams that combine ingredients to target multiple concerns.
-Peptides, caffeine and bisabolol are great ingredients to look for, as together they can address all major concerns around the eyes.
+Look for multitasking eye products that combine ingredients to target multiple concerns.
+Peptides, caffeine and amino acids are great ingredients to look for, as together they can address all major concerns around the eyes.

 Proper application can also enhance the efficacy of your eye product.
-Apply a rice sized amount of cream with your ring finger and lightly tap the cream along the entire orbital bone, allowing the warmth of your finger to disperse the product.
-Avoid applying too closely to the lash line and remember that applying the cream with your ring finger is important because it is the weakest finger, which means less tugging on the delicate eye area.
+Apply a rice sized amount of product with your ring finger and lightly tap along the entire orbital bone, allowing the warmth of your finger to disperse the product.
+Avoid applying too closely to the lash line and remember that application with your ring finger is important because it is the weakest finger, which means less tugging on the delicate eye area.

 SPF isn’t Just for Summer